vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/15_Royal_Patronage_and_Religious_Tolerance.md

 The word monda  gives apparently little

 sense.
 Dental and cerebral nd  are identical but for their top part, in which the square head-mark is replaced by two short curved strokes.
-Assuming that the reading moṇd

-. a  is correct, we could think of Prakrit influence by which ˇ
+Assuming that the reading moṇḍa  is correct, we could think of Prakrit influence by which ˇ

 o

 replaced u  before a double consonant without much change of pronuncatioṇ 37

-If moṇd

-. a  is not the correct reading—the upper and lower part of the akṣara  are illegible—one could think of reading mau  instead of mo, the difference between mo  and mau  being only that the right top stroke is making an upward curve rather than being a horizontal curve.
+If moṇḍa  is not the correct reading—the upper and lower part of the akṣara  are illegible—one could think of reading mau  instead of mo, the difference between mo  and mau  being only that the right top stroke is making an upward curve rather than being a horizontal curve.
 Or, more likely perhaps mu, in which the straight stroke down forming the short syllable u  has become erased.
-I tentatively conjecture the reading muṇd

-. asvāminas◦, but mo\( au\) ṇd
+I tentatively conjecture the reading muṇḍasvāminas◦, but mo\( au\) ṇḍasvāminas◦

-. asvāminas◦

 cannot be excluded either̥